dhadkara/AWSCerts-prep/security.md

 ![Coginito Pools](images/cognito-pools.png)

+### Cognito Sync

 __Push Synchronization__ Cognito user Push Sync to send silent push notification of user data updates to multiple device type associated with user id.
 It levereges SNS internally.

 __Amazon Cognito Streams__ gives developers control and insight into their data stored in Amazon Cognito.
 Developers can now configure a Kinesis stream to receive events as data is updated and synchronized.
 Amazon Cognito can push each dataset change to a Kinesis stream you own in real time.
+You need to select the Kinesis stream to publish to and an IAM role that grants Amazon Cognito permission to put events in the selected stream.

+__Amazon Cognito Events__ allows you to execute an AWS Lambda function in response to important events in Amazon Cognito.
+Amazon Cognito raises the Sync Trigger event when a dataset is synchronized.
+You can use the __Sync Trigger event__ to take an action when a user updates data.